mopore/jni-dot-files/vim/README.md

 J N I   V I M   C O N F I G U R A T I O N
 =========================================

-This script work only on user level and must not be executed with 'sudo'.
+This script workis only on user level and must not be executed with 'sudo'.

 ## What it will perform
 * Removes an existing version of vim plugin manager 'vim plug'.